theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ***Exercise 3: Write a query that returns year, species, and weight in kg from the surveys table, sorted with the largest weights at the top***

+##Missing data

+`NULL` can be used in queries to represent missing data (note that this is not the same as true or false or 0).

+For example, to find all instances where the species_id was not entered, we can write this query:

+    SELECT *
+    FROM surveys
+    WHERE species_id IS NULL;

+Or to find all cases where a weight value was entered:

+    SELECT *
+    FROM surveys
+    WHERE weight IS NOT NULL;

 ##Order of execution vs. order of writing